 Finally register your website or domain name and set it up

 Once your business name is finalized, you can always buy a domain or website name (ends in “.com”) and web hosting too.
+To ensure you make an informed decision, consider incorporating website hosting reviews into your research process.
 Make sure you do it as soon as you can, lest it gets snapped up.
 Check its availability by simply typing the name in the browser’s address bar and see if the same name already exists.
 Some companies can also do this process on your behalf in return for an annual fee.

 Next is to get your website up and running with a friendly UX and UI design.
 Do it yourself if you know it all or hire a professional instead.
 Finally, promote or market your online business on various social media channels for your target audience to get to know you better and organically visit your website.